quicwg/ops-drafts/draft-ietf-quic-applicability.md

 percent of networks simply block UDP traffic.
 All applications running on top of QUIC must therefore either be prepared to accept connectivity failure on such networks, or be engineered to fall back to some other transport protocol.
-This fallback SHOULD provide TLS 1.3 or equivalent cryptographic protection, if available, in order to keep fallback from being exploited as a downgrade attack.
+This fallback needs to provide equivalent cryptographic protection to TLS 1.3, if available, in order to keep fallback from being exploited as a downgrade attack.
 In the case of HTTP, this fallback is TLS 1.3 over TCP.